rduplain/qwerty.sh/README.md

 * Ensure that the resulting file is executable: `chmod a+x /path/to/qwerty.sh`.
 * Call `/path/to/qwerty.sh` directly or include it in the shell's `PATH`.
   * See `qwerty.sh --help` for help.

+It's good practice to have scripts call `$QWERTY_SH` instead of a hard-coded `curl -sSL qwerty.sh` invocation, as to allow dynamic reconfiguration to substitute a locally downloaded `qwerty.sh` program.

 ### Meta